Virtualization and Cloud Provider Comparison

 NVIDIA GRID 2

-One of the aspects that needs to be considered when running Cinegy in a virtualization environment is that you will want to make use of our H.264 offloading as much as possible to maximize the capabilities of the software.
+One of the aspects that needs to be considered when running Cinegy in a virtualization environment is that you will want to make use of our H.264 offloading as much as possible to maximize the software capabilities.

 NVIDIA brought in some changes when they introduced that GRID 2.0 initiative.